cabintech/FXCoreMP/why.md

 in on the command line or from `$set` statements.
 This makes it easy to support different build scenarios (debug/test/prod) or control inclusion of optional features or experimental code.

+### .EQU or inline macro?
-For simple substitution, FXCoreMP and the FXCore assembler .equ statements differ in the syntax of how that is done and in how much intelligence they employ in the process.
-For example, the assembler .equ statement can evaluate a complex mathematical expression and bitwise operations.
-FXCoreMP is just direct text replacement and does not evaluate any expressions.
+For simple substitution, FXCoreMP inline macros and the FXCore assembler .equ statements differ in the syntax and in how/when the substitution is done.
+The assembler `.equ` statement can evaluate a complex mathematical expression and bitwise operations, using the resulting value wherever the symbol appears elsewhere in the source code.
+An FXCoreMP inline macro is just direct text replacement and does not evaluate any expressions, so substitutions elsewhere replace the symbol with the full text of the expression, leaving it to the assembler to evaluate it in-place.
 So for example, consider the following source code:

 ```